-On December 3, 2013, donors pledged \$12 billion, which includes \$1.5 billion from the U.K. Government, over a 3 year period to the Global Fund to fight HIV/AIDS, Tuberculosis and Malaria treatment and prevention.
+On December 3, 2013, donors pledged \$12 billion, which includes \$1.5 billion from the U.K. Government, over a 3 year period to the Global Fund to Fight AIDS, Tuberculosis and Malaria.

 CONTRACEPTION

 The feminization of HIV/AIDS has increased the relevance of FC2 for the prevention of unintended pregnancies as well as disease prevention.
 Unintended pregnancy may result in maternal and infant death, babies with HIV/AIDS, AIDS orphans and increased health care costs.